-Whether you want to build social PHP feeds like Twitter, Instagram, Spotify or Facebook we have you covered!
-Stream handles the technology for the feed and you keep full control over the user experience and design.
+Whether you want to create social PHP feeds like Twitter, Instagram, Spotify or Facebook we have you covered!
+The Stream Activity Feed API handles the technology for the feed and you keep full control over the user experience and design.

 PHP Aggregated Feeds, Ranked Feeds, feed specific analytics and personalization all help you improve your app's engagement, retention and conversion.
-Add PHP Personalized Feeds into your app.
+Add PHP Personalized Feeds into your social app with our service.

 The language is well known for being easy to learn.
 PHP 7 from 2014-15 made some major changes to modernise, improve the language and make it easier to work with.
 There are also virtually endless options for well priced hosting to keep costs down.